 Compensatory damages are awarded to plaintiffs as compensation for various expenses incurred due to their injury or illness, such as medical bills and lost income.
 They also cover non-economic impacts such as disability, loss of companionship, and pain and suffering.

 Punitive damages, on the other hand, are levied when the jury believes that the company should be held punished for making, selling and distributing harmful products.
 They are intended to encourage the company to change its policies and practices to avoid harming people in similar ways in the future.

 It’s hard to know beforehand whether the jury will decide to award punitive damages in this talcum powder asbestos case, especially since this is the first such case that has gone against the company.
 If the jury does award additional money to the Lanzos, it could set a precedent for future cases like theirs.

 This latest verdict is just one of the thousands of cases that Johnson & Johnson is currently facing with respect to its talc-based baby powder and body powder products.
 Unlike the Lanzo case, however, many of those lawsuits are tied to claims that talcum powder can cause ovarian cancer.

-These talcum powder ovarian cancer lawsuits are based around medical research going back as far as the 1970s showing that ovarian cancer tumors contained talc particles.
-While later studies have failed find a broad link, there are mounting concerns that a link is at least possible, even if it hasn’t been definitively proven yet.
+These talcum powder ovarian cancer lawsuits are based on medical research going back as far as the 1970s showing that ovarian cancer tumors contained talc particles.
+While later studies have failed to find a broad link, there are mounting concerns that a link is at least possible, even if it hasn’t been definitively proven yet.

 More to the point, Johnson & Johnson continued to promote its product as safe for use in daily feminine hygiene, even while internal memos showed that company officials were aware of the potential link to cancer.
 Furthermore, the company increased its marketing efforts to minority women, potentially endangering them even more.